Anomaly and

 2005(4): 791‒798.

 [4] IPCC.
-Special report on global warming of 1.5 ºC [M].
+Special Report on Global Warming of 1.5 ºC [M].
 UK: Cambridge University Press, 2018: 785.

 [5] Pei, H. Q., Sun, C. W., Wu, L. Z. Variation characteristics of shallow

 ground temperature in Linyi in the past 48 years [J].
-Chinese Agrometeorology,
+Chinese

-2009, 30(Supp.1): 38‒41.
+Agrometeorology, 2009, 30(Supp.1): 38‒41.

-[6] Chen, Y., Pan, Q. X., Gu, X., Tang, H. Z., et al. Characteristic
+[6] Chen, Y., Pan, Q. X., Gu, X., et al. Characteristic analysis of

-Low and Medium Latitude Mountain Meteorology, 2021, 45(4): 80‒84.
+Medium Latitude Mountain Meteorology, 2021, 45(4): 80‒84.

 [7] Yang, P., Chen, S. H., Gu, X. Characteristics of temporal and spatial